chrisbu/dartlang.org/src/site/docs/phonecat-tutorial/step-02/index.markdown

   </div>
 </div>

-The app now contains a list with three phones.
+The app now contains a dynamically generated list with three phones.

 The most important changes are listed below.
-You can see the ful diff on Github.
+You can see the full diff on Github.

 ## View and Template